Join the family of Buckeye Babies

-I normally advise my patients to try sleeping on their side at around 20 weeks of pregnancy, when a pregnant person’s belly really starts to expand.
+We normally advise patients to sleep on their side after 20 weeks of pregnancy.
+This is when a pregnant person’s belly really starts to expand.

-When you lie belly-up, the weight of your uterus can compress a major blood vessel, called the vena cava, a large vein that runs up the right side of your vertebral column and carries deoxygenated blood from the lower and middle body to the heart.
-Compressing this can disrupt blood flow to your baby and leave you nauseated, dizzy and short of breath.
-Back sleeping can also constrict the aorta, blocking off the main blood supply to your body and placenta.
+When you lie belly-up, the weight of your uterus can put pressure on a major blood vessel, called the vena cava.
+This large vein runs up the right side of your spine and carries blood from the lower body to the heart.
+Compressing this can disrupt blood flow to your baby.
+Most people don’t experience this low blood pressure associated with sleeping on their back, so you can be reassured that if you wake up on your back, it’s unlikely to have ill effects to the baby.
+Those who do experience low blood pressure may have symptoms of nausea, dizziness and shortness of breath.

 Changing the way you sleep can be tricky, and it’s common to change positions during the night.
 As the stomach expands, sleeping on the back becomes more uncomfortable.
-Because of this, most women naturally shift to a different sleeping position.
+Because of this, most people naturally shift to a different sleeping positions as pregnancy progresses.
 However, if you need help adjusting to side-sleeping, try slipping pillows between your knees and under your belly to make it more comfortable.
 If you still can’t comfortably make the switch to your side, use pillows to prop yourself into an incline, as sleeping on your back at a 45-degree tilt can prevent a lot of the compression.

 Don’t stress out over occasionally rolling over onto your back at night or waking up on your back.
 Your body would let you know if your baby was in any real danger of not getting enough oxygen — you’d feel nauseated and breathless long before your baby would have a problem.
 If you continue to wake up on your back or stomach, ask your partner to check on you.
 If they wake up and notice you on your back, they can gently move you back to your left side.